emanuelzaymus/drawing-lots/README.md

 People in input member list are read from CSV file.

-People are divided into three groups:
+People needs to be divided into three groups:

 - Leaders
 - Active members
 - Inactive members

-Each leader and member has defined their points (weight).
-E.g. we assign each member one point, but when we have two member in one entry we assign two points.
+Each leader and member has defined their **name/s, surname and points** (weight).
+E.g. we assign each member one point, but when we have two member in one entry, we assign two points.

 Example: